freedomofpress/securedrop/docs/backup_and_restore.rst

 '''''''''''''

 The process for restoring a backup is very similar to the process of creating one.
-As before, to get started, boot the Admin Workstation, ``cd`` to the SecureDrop repository, and ensure that you have SecureDrop 0.3.7 or later checked out.
+As before, to get started, boot the *Admin Workstation*, ``cd`` to the SecureDrop repository, and ensure that you have SecureDrop 0.3.7 or later checked out.

 The restore role expects to find a ``.tar.gz`` backup archive in ``install_files/ansible-base`` under the SecureDrop repository root directory.
-If you are using the same Admin Workstation to do a restore from a previous backup, it should already be there because it was placed there by the backup role.
+If you are using the same *Admin Workstation* to do a restore from a previous backup, it should already be there because it was placed there by the backup role.
 Otherwise, you should copy the backup archive that you wish to restore to ``install_files/ansible-base``.